yozaner1324/PCC-Functions/README.md

 ### Limitations

 *	You must use the same version of Spring as PCC has on the classpath.
-You can see what is on the classpath using the gfsh command `status server –name=XYZ` where XYZ is replaced with your server's name.
+You can see what is on the classpath using the gfsh command `status server --name=XYZ` where XYZ is replaced with your server's name.
 *	Multiple jars cannot properly share a single `ApplicationContext`.
 *	Autowiring only works when using the recommended method.